randomecho/oscommerce-scrumble/repatriator/README.md

-# Repatriator - osCommerce 2.3 address book fixer
+# Repatriator - Address book fixer

 Fixes up address book entries where the country ID column is incorrect and you don't want to edit the database row by affected row.